FrozenBirdXD/2023-hacking-challenge-writeup/Steganographie/Where is Json.md

 open standard 3D file format created for the fast transmission and loading of 3D scenes and models.
 "Blender ..." means that the
 [Blender glTF 2.0 exporter](https://github.com/KhronosGroup/glTF-Blender-IO) was used to create the file, which means we are working with a 3D object file.

 The second indicator is that multiple names are visible, for example "imagetostl_mesh".
-This shows that something has to do with a 3D object because STL (short for
-"STereoLithography") is a file format used to represent 3D models in a way that can be read by most 3D printing software.
+This shows that something has to do with a 3D object because STL (STereoLithography) is a file format used to represent 3D models.

-With a bit of searching on the internet we learn that a glTF (GL Transmission Format) file is made up of a JSON (JavaScript Object Notation) file that describes the 3D model and one or more binary files that include the real 3D data, such as geometry, materials, textures, animations, and other elements.
+With a bit of searching on the internet we learn that a glTF (GL Transmission Format) file consists of a JSON (JavaScript Object Notation) file that describes the 3D model and one or more binary files (bin) that include the 3D data, such as materials, textures, and other elements.
 The JSON file specifies the scene graph and the binary files contain the actual data for these objects and are stored separately.

 Applying this knowledge to our problem we can assume that the JSON we found is the JSON file in glTF and the rest of the data that couldn't be displayed by the text